taro-ishihara/balena-display/README.md

 This is designed for Dual Display Digital Signage System on Raspberry Pi 4. https://forums.balena.io/t/multi-chromium-instance-on-balena-os/368234

+## Designed for Digital Signage System

+- No use persistant data, Stateless.
+- Plug and play: You don't have to specify your display size by envar.
+- Hardware accelerated: use GPU for videos.

 ## Try it out locally

 1. Please set GPU Memory > 512MB.